-You ask Claude Code to add a new feature.
-The PR is functionally fine but architecturally off: it extracted three internal helpers into a “shared service,” introduced a dependency-injection container nobody asked for, made everything a class when the codebase uses functions, or proposes splitting the new feature into its own microservice when your stack is deliberately a single Astro app.
+You ask Claude Code to add a feature.
+The PR works, but it’s architecturally off: it extracted three internal helpers into a “shared service,” added a dependency-injection container nobody asked for, turned plain functions into classes, or proposed splitting the feature into its own microservice when your stack is deliberately a single Astro app.

 Common causes